-The average age of the Denver fleet at this location has remained constant at 9.2 years old (2009.2 average model year in 2017) since 2013.
-This is still an increase of almost 2 years relative to the age of the fleet at this location prior to the 2008 recession.
-Fleet mean emissions remain dominated by a few high emitting vehicles.
-For the 2017 data set the highest emitting 1% of the measurements (99th percentile) are responsible for 47%, 29%, 26%, 17 % and 41% of the overall fleet CO, HC, NO, NH3 and NO2 emissions, respectively.
+The average age of the Denver fleet at this location had remained constant at 9.2 years old since 2013.
+In this data set the observed fleet age dropped 0.4 model years to 8.8.
+This is still significantly older (~1.5 years) than the fleet observed prior to the 2008-2009 recession but undoubtedly a reflection of the strong Colorado economy.
+Fleet mean emissions remain dominated by a small fraction of the fleet that is high emitting.
+In the 2020 data set the highest emitting 1% of the measurements (99th percentile) are responsible for 57%, 26%, 30%, 17 % and 41% of the overall fleet CO, HC, NO, NH_3 and NO_2 emissions, respectively.

-The history of NH3 emission measurements at the Denver 6th Avenue site include measurements collected in a separate summer campaign of 2005 and winter CRC measurements in 2013, 2015 and 2017.
-Mean emissions were 0.45 ± 0.09 , 0.44 ± 0.02 , 0.42 ± 0.01 and 0.37 ± 0.008 gNH3/kg of fuel respectively.
-This is an overall 18% reduction in emissions since 2005 or a 16% reduction since measurements resumed in 2013.
-Figure ES2 shows the fuel specific NH3 emissions versus model year for the four data sets collected.
-Uncertainties are standard errors of the mean determined using the daily measurements.
-The peak for the NH3 emissions in this plot continues to extend into older models with the 2017 measurements suggesting the peak occurs in 19 year old vehicles.
-However, the increased uncertainty due to fewer measurements in the older model year vehicles makes an exact assignment difficult but illustrates the fact that catalytic converters in modern gasoline vehicles continue to show improved durability.
-The NH3 fleet reduction rates continue to be smaller than observed for tailpipe NO emissions, which at the Denver site have decreased 51% (3.7 gNO/kg in the summer of 2005 to 1.8 gNO/kg) over the same time period.
-The large uncertainties in the 2005 measurements shown in Figure ES2 stem from the small sample size (3,680 total measurements).
+The history of NH3 emission measurements at the Denver 6th Avenue site include measurements collected in a separate summer campaign of 2005 and winter CRC measurements in 2013, 2015, 2017 and 2020.
+Overall, we have observed a 24% reduction in the mean emissions since 2005 $(0.45 \pm 0.09 \text{ to } 0.34 \pm 0.01)$ or a 23% reduction since measurements resumed in 2013.
+The peak NH3 emissions continue to extend into older models with the 2020 measurements following the 2017 observations that push the peak NH3 emissions to beyond 20 year old vehicles.
+However, the increased uncertainty, due to fewer measurements in the older model year vehicles, makes an exact assignment difficult but illustrates the fact that catalytic converters in modern gasoline vehicles continue to show outstanding durability.
+The NH3 fleet reduction rates continues to be less than half (24%) of that observed for tailpipe NO emissions which at the Denver site have decreased 62% (3.7 gNO/kg in the summer of 2005 to 1.4 gNO/kg) over the same time period.
+The large uncertainties in the 2005 measurements shown in Figure ES2 stem from the small overall sample size (3,680 total measurements).